Errornkc24/Errornkc24/README.md

 - 👋 Hi, I’m @Errornkc24
 - 👀 I’m interested in programming.
-- 🌱 I’m currently pursuing course of diploma computer engineering.
+- 🌱 I’m currently pursuing course of B.tech in computer science engineering.
 - 💞️ I’m looking to collaborate on ...
 - 📫 My contact 6353162186